DennisTsiang/Hakase/README.md

   "Discord" : {
     "APIKey" : "The bot's secret token.
-This is not the client secret.", "GuildId" : "The guild's id",
+This is not the client secret.", "AppId" : "The application's (bot's) ID.
+This is not the client ID" "GuildId" : "The guild's id",
     "AdminRole" : "Committee",
     "MemberRole" : "ICAS Members",